haniffaiq/haniffaiq/README.md

 Welcome to my GitHub profile!
 You can also find me on Instagram as [@lama2dingin](https://www.instagram.com/lama2dingin/).
 I'm passionate about software development and constantly exploring new technologies and frameworks.
 Here's some information about me:

 - 👀 I'm interested in Software Development.
-- 🌱 Currently, I'm focused on learning Frontend Development using ReactJS and TailwindCSS, as well as Backend Development using NodeJS.
+- 🌱 Currently, I'm focused on learning Frontend Development using ReactJS and TailwindCSS, as well as Backend Development using Python and NodeJS.
-- 👨‍💻 I'm currently working as a Data Engineer.
+- 👨‍💻 I'm currently working as a Data Engineer and Python Developer.
 - 💞️ I'm looking to collaborate on creating new features to solve problems and improve existing solutions.

 ## 💼 Experience